This simple but festive dessert has very few ingredients, and none of them are common allergens.

 whipped cream

-whipped coconut cream (See Coconut and Whipped Cream
+whipped coconut cream (See Coconut and Whipped Cream in the

 No comments: